RangerMauve/ipfs-thing-talks-2022/ipld-gateways.md

 Uploading IPLD data could be similar to IPFS.
 We can POST data encoded in whatever format we're used to to `/ipld/` and get back the CID for it.
 Or we can PUT some data over top of an existing CID with some data and get back an updated root.
+We'll also need to figure out how long data would be persisted and how this could interact with pinning services.
 As well, similar to being able to read data in different formats, we can hint to the gateway which encoding we're using for IPLD.
 One thing that remains is to figure out how we could POST data in one encoding, but have the gateway save it in another one.
+This could be useul for cases where JSON is easier for your application to work with, but you want to store the data in a more efficient format like dag-cbor.
 -->

 - `POST /ipld/ {somedata} => ipld://newcid`